Correlations Between Human Mobility and Social Interaction Reveal General Activity Patterns: Discussion

 We have introduced a framework for analyzing human activity patterns along with a decision rule that allows us to make optimal predictions in terms of informedness.
 We find that individuals to a large extent act according to a general set of activity patterns, thereby allowing us to predict individual activity with a high precision from general patterns.
 We believe that our conclusions based on four selected variables carries over to other variables related to human activity.
 Furthermore, we found that the optimal informedness of the full patterns were almost matched by a much simpler generalized linear model.
 We conclude that the self-enhancements and cross correlations presented in Fig. \ref{fig:correlations} provide an almost complete description of the general dynamics in the system to the extent of the available information.

 We should state that our analysis is subject to a number of limitations.
-First of all, we have considered only four variables.
-It would be interesting to include other variables such as sleeping, talking, online activity, etc. Secondly, our conclusions are based on a selected population and should be checked on other data sets before one can claim true universality in activity patters.
-Finally, the true upper bounds on informedness has only been computed for resolutions of 15 minutes and history information below one hour.
+First of all, we have considered only four activity types expressed as binary states.
+It would be interesting to include other variables such as sleeping, talking, online activity, etc. { Secondly, it might be possible that the homogeneity of our sample population makes the activity patterns more similar than in a fully randomly chosen population.
+However, in relation to our conclusion on the linear model, we do not find any reason to believe that university students have a more linear dynamic than the general background population.
+At the same time, we emphasize that making control studies across different demographics would require data very far beyond the already very comprehensive data material presented here.} Finally, the true upper bounds on informedness has only been computed for resolutions of 15 minutes and history information below one hour.
 This restriction is necessary, since the number of predictive patterns needed to train the nonparametric model grows exponentially with time resolution, length of history, and number of variables.
-We therefore need to explore other approaches such as the generalized linear model, which almost match the nonparametric model in performance, while also allowing the extension to better time resolutions, longer histories, and more activity channels.
+We therefore need to explore other approaches such as the generalized linear model, which almost match the nonparametric model in performance, while also allowing the extension to better time resolutions, longer histories, and more activity types.